 - ❑ Be prepared to pay your mover with cash, certified check, or traveler’s checks unless other arrangements have been made in advance.

-If I can be of assistance, contact us, your Triangle real estate experts.
+If we can be of assistance, contact us, your Triangle real estate experts.